New organisation of the network infrastructure for the School of Engineering.

 The subnet for printers is also accessible by your guests when they connect to the EPFL network

-The requirements to implement this are that the network node and the IP address you use need to be in the 137 subnet
+The requirements for this are that the network node and the IP address you use must be on the 137 subnet.

 Network for servers